junxit/us-congress-bills-111/metadata.md

 - 2009-07-31 — Mr. Clay asked unanimous consent to discharge from committee and consider.
 - 2009-07-31 — On passage Passed without objection. (text: CR H9246-9247)
 - 2009-07-31 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9246-9247)
+- 2009-08-03 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.